 Braun (which we acquired in November 2004) was a defendant in a lawsuit filed on November 26, 2001, in the United States District Court for the Southern District of New York (Case No. 01 CV 10629) that alleges violations of federal securities laws in connection with Braun's initial public offering in August 1999.
 This lawsuit is among approximately 300 coordinated putative class actions against certain issuers, their officers and directors, and underwriters with respect to such issuers' initial public offerings.
-As successor-in-interest to Braun, we entered into a Stipulation and Agreement of Settlement along with most of the other defendant issuers in this coordinated litigation, where such issuers and their officers and directors would be dismissed with prejudice, subject to the satisfaction of certain conditions, including approval of the Court.
-Under the terms of this Agreement, we would not pay any amount of the settlement.
-However, since December 2006, certain procedural matters concerning the class status have been decided in the district and appellate courts of the Second Circuit, ultimately determining that no class status exists for the plaintiffs.
-Since there is no class status, there could be no agreement, thus the District Court entered an order formally denying the motion for final approval of the settlement agreement.

 On April 2, 2009, a stipulation and agreement of settlement between the plaintiffs, issuer defendants and underwriter defendants was submitted to the United States District Court for the Southern District of New York for preliminary approval.
 This settlement requires no financial contribution from us.
 The Court granted the plaintiffs' motion for preliminary approval and preliminarily certified the settlement classes on June 10, 2009.
 The settlement "fairness" hearing was held on September 10, 2009.
 The Court granted the plaintiffs' motion for final approval of the settlement and certified the settlement classes on October 5, 2009.
 The Court determined that the settlement is fair to the class members, approved the settlement and dismissed, with prejudice, the case against the Company and its individual defendants.
-Notices of appeal of the opinion granting final approval have been filed.
-Due to the inherent uncertainties of litigation and because the settlement remains subject to appeal, the ultimate outcome of the matter is uncertain.
+Appeals of the opinion granting final approval were filed, all of which have been dismissed or settled.